Price Experimentation and Interference: Introduction

-Second, we specialize our results to a canonical revenue management pricing problem.
-By using our bias characterizations, we show that experiments can obtain the {\em wrong sign} when the metric of interest is profit (or revenue).
-In particular, the global treatment effect may be positive, but due to interference, the estimator can be negative.
-We express the conditions under which this can occur with clean expressions that involve price elasticities.\footnote{The expressions are reminiscent of elasticity conditions in \cite{blake2014marketplace}.} This result has important implications for price optimization based on experiments: following the experiment's suggestion may lead one to move in the wrong direction and {\em decrease} profits relative to the status-quo!
+Second, in Sections \ref{sec: Revenue Management Setting} and \ref{sec: bias_analysis}, we specialize our results to a canonical revenue management pricing problem.
+By using our bias characterizations, we show that the bias can be severe enough that experimenters can obtain the {\em wrong sign} when the metric of interest is profit (or revenue).
+In particular, we show that when treatment involves raising prices (resp., lowering prices), the global treatment effect may be positive (resp., negative), but due to interference, the estimator can be negative (resp., positive) in expectation.
+Interestingly, when treatment involves raising prices (resp., lowering prices), and the global treatment effect is negative (resp., positive), the experimental estimate always obtains the correct sign.
+We express the conditions under which an estimate with the wrong sign can be obtained with straightforward expressions that involve price elasticities.\footnote{The expressions are reminiscent of elasticity conditions in \cite{blake2014marketplace}, though their analysis differs from ours: they focus on estimating the relative bias in terms of supply and demand elasticities, and carry out a local change with respect to a multiplicative factor by which treatment demand changes relative to control.
+By contrast, our estimand is local with respect to the magnitude of the price change, and of course, a significant emphasis of our study is the possibility of mismatched signs between the true $GTE$ and the estimated $GTE$, which they do not study.} In the appendix, we also show that these results generalize to a setting where a platform with heterogeneous goods for sale sets a fixed {\em fee} as a percentage of overall transaction volume, as is common in online marketplaces.
+Our results have important implications for price optimization based on experiments: following the suggestion of a canonical experiment may lead one to move in the wrong direction and {\em decrease} profits relative to the status-quo!

+Taking advantage of our structural characterization of bias, in Section \ref{sec: debiasing}, we construct a novel debiasing method for canonical A/B experiments.
+In particular, we show that if the experimenter equally allocates units between treatment and control, it is possible to fully debias the canonical estimator by taking advantage of symmetry in the structure of bias.
+Notably, this allows firms to run the most simple version of an A/B pricing experiment, while still emerging with an unbiased estimator (under a set of assumptions that me make clear below).
+This is a contrast to other methods for reducing bias in A/B experiments such as clustered or switchback experiments, which require more complicated experimental designs and estimators \citep{holtz2025reducing,chamandy16,bojinov2022design, glynn2020adaptive,hu2022switchback}.